 Carex Lupalina, Hop Sedge

-The Carex Lupuliformis also known as the Hop Sedge is a spiky flower natural to central and eastern North America.
+The Carex lupuliformis also was known as the Hop Sedge is a spiky flower natural to central and eastern North America.
 It usually produces anywhere from 4 to 7 rounded to triangular leaves.
 The Hop Sedge can grow up to 3' in height.
-It is one of the larger sedges and very easy to identify due to its large prickly pistillate spikelet’s and unusually large perigynia.
-The Hop Sedge is a great addition to any garden.
-With its unique look and size, it will easily be the center piece and conversation starter for all plant lovers and gardeners alike.
+It is one of the more abundant sedges and very easy to identify due to its large prickly pistillate spikelets and unusually large perigynia.
+The Hop Sedge is an excellent addition to any garden.
+With its unique look and size, it will readily be the centerpiece and conversation starter for all plant lovers and gardeners alike.

 Hop Sedge is a Native Grass

 Hop Sedge will look great when planted.
 This native grass will provide a very natural look when grown and is a perennial grass.
-Hop Sedge will bloom during may through September and will grow rather fast and looks great around water gardens and other areas of water.
+Hop Sedge will bloom during May through September and will grow slightly fast and looks great around water gardens and other areas of water.

-The hop sedge is great for wet conditions.
-This plant is great for any sun conditions.
-It is tolerant to wet soil.
-Also it is tolerant to acidic soil.
-Hop sedge gets its nane because it's seed heads look like hops.
+The hop sedge is excellent for wet conditions.
+This plant is attractive for any sun conditions.
+The wetting soil is tolerant.
+Also, it is tolerant to acidic soil.
+Hop sedge gets its name because it's seed heads look like hops.

 Hop Sedge will give your pond and lake areas a very natural look.

 Hop Sedge will grow well in moist soil conditions around bodies of water.
 This grass does well around lakes and ponds.
 Hop Sedge will give a water garden a great look.